 The Acting Program at FSU is an extremely competitive program designed to prepare highly talented students for work in professional theatre.
 In addition to the core of required theatre courses, this comprehensive curriculum includes a sequence of courses in acting, voice, movement, and specialized workshops.
-Acting students are also required to participate in our London Theatre Experience during the summer before their third year.
+Acting students are also encouraged to participate in our London Theatre Experience during the fall of their third year.

 Students audition for a wide variety of performance opportunities, including roles in the Fallon, Lab, and Studio Theatres.
 This balance of course work and production experience prepares students to meet the rigors of a demanding professional theatre career.

 Admission to the BFA in Acting program is by audition only.
 The program requires prospective students to submit a pre-screen application in order to be considered for an audition appointment.
 For BFA Acting, the prescreen supplement consists of a one page essay stating educational and career goals, a headshot, a theatrical resume, three letters of recommendation, and a video of a one minute monologue.
 In addition to the program application, prospective students must also apply to Florida State University.
 Once the student has submitted their application for admission to Florida State University, they will be prompted to upload the prescreen materials to the application through the Office of Admissions.
 Receipt of materials can be checked using the Application Status Check.